 The weather station soil moisture record was used to address questions 3) and 4) of the study; since vegetation utilizes deep soil moisture, weather station data was used to compare how shallow soil moisture compares to deeper soil moisture for different vegetation types being measured in the basin-wide soil moisture collection.
 Due to the close proximity of the weather stations to each other (<0.5 km), differences between soil moisture, throughfall, and snowpack, can be partially attributed to the differences in the vegetation cover between the sites, which in turn is influenced by the fire regime.
-[Talk about the fire regime at each station].
 Finally, soil moisture and snowpack in SCB were compared to ICB.
-Precipitation and temperature difference between the two sites are the driving factors that contribute to the observed differences between the two sites that experience a similar fire regime.
+Precipitation and temperature differences between the two sites are the driving factors that contribute to the observed differences between the two basins that experience a similar fire regime.

 Note: I’m not sure if we want to do anything else with the soil moisture data, perhaps some basin-wide extrapolation or inclusion of the sub-surface or stream water dynamics.
 I’ll leave such decisions to the Thompson Lab folks.